CanSkate 5+

-The CanSkate program consists of on-ice activities that require 90% movement – skaters are moving and learning using stations to practice skills; the use of teaching aids and music; the use of activities and games selected according to age groups; and the awarding CanSkate ribbons and badges as skills are mastered.
+The CanSkate program consists of on-ice activities.
+Skaters are moving and learning using stations to practice skills; the use of teaching aids and music; the use of activities and games selected according to age groups; and the awarding CanSkate ribbons and badges as skills are mastered.

 Assessment of skaters at Upper Canada will be on an ongoing basis rather than having set assessment days.
 Skaters will progress at their own speed and for those who achieve their level badges will advance to the next level.